top of page

 What are the three topics and why we are teaching these?

-Autumn Term-Dinosaurs:
+Autumn Term-Victorians:

 Spring Term – The Great Fire of London: